 When the wicked cometh, then cometh also contempt, and with ignominy reproach.

-Sinners bring contempt!
+Sinners bring contempt.
 If a home, church, or nation accepts a wicked person, contempt of that home, church, or nation will follow.
-Ignominy - dishonor and disgrace - brings reproach!
+Ignominy, which is dishonor and disgrace, brings reproach.
 If infamous or shameful conduct is not repudiated, reproach will soon follow.
 The cure for contempt and reproach is to get rid of sinners.
-See the comments on 14:34.

-This proverb is not the simplest to grasp.
+This proverb is not the easiest to grasp.
 Many perceive the contempt and reproach to be the action of the wicked person against good men.
 In their view, the wicked person brings his contemptuous insults and ignominious reproaches against good men and righteous practices.
 But when Solomon wanted to warn against the contempt and reproach of scorners, he stated it clearly (Pr 9:7-8; 22:10; 23:9).
-So there is a better interpretation.
+There is a better interpretation.